Image

 Eigenständige Virtualisierungs-Lösung mit Nutanix

-Die Pädagogische Hochschule Bern (PHBern) profitiert dank Nutanix und der Amanox Solutions von einer eigenständigen Virtualisierungs-Lösung.
+Die Pädagogische Hochschule Bern (PHBern) profitiert dank Nutanix und der Axians Amanox von einer eigenständigen Virtualisierungs-Lösung.
 Alle Server der Hochschule laufen nun auf Nutanix.

 zur Referenz